 - No land purchases required.

-As part of the options evaluation, Auckland Transport has assessed the following options:
+As part of the options evaluation, Auckland Transport has assessed these options:

 - Cycle lane on both sides; footpath on one side (preferred option);